CIMES-USNA-UMA/BaroWavelet/README.md

 #>
 #> To cite BaroWavelet in publications use:
 #>
-#>  Chao-Ecija, A., and Dawid-Milner, M. (2023).
-BaroWavelet: An R-based tool for
+#>  A Chao-Ecija , MS Dawid-Milner , BaroWavelet: An R-based tool for dynamic
-#>  dynamic baroreflex evaluation through wavelet analysis techniques.
-Comput Methods
+#>  baroreflex evaluation through wavelet analysis techniques, Computer Methods and
-#>  Programs Biomed, 107758. doi: 10.1016/J.CMPB.2023.107758.
+#>  Programs in Biomedicine (2023), doi: https://doi.org/10.1016/j.cmpb.2023.107758
 #>
 #> A BibTeX entry for LaTeX users is
 #>